 Confirmation of supervision by a DP faculty member

-Deadline: Applications from prospective doctoral students for winter semester 2018/19 will be accepted until September 30, 2018.
+Deadline: Applications from prospective doctoral students for winter semester 2019/20 will be accepted until November 15, 2019 (extended).

 Intelligent Systems and Business Informatics (Faber, Friedrich, Jannach, Schekotihin): Knowledge Acquisition and Representation, Model-based Diagnosis, Recommender Systems, Consumer Buying Behavior and Decision Support, Mission Planning, Mass Customization, Semantic Web, Engineering of Intelligent Systems, Declarative Languages and Systems, Explainable Artificial Intelligence, Context- and Ontology-Based Data Access and Integration.

 System Security (Rass, Schartner): Security in Complex IT Systems, Security Concepts and Their Basics, Mathematical Fundamentals of Cryptology, Design and Analysis of Cryptographic Mechanisms, Key Management and Authentication, Applied Cryptology, Security in Distributed Systems and Networks.

 Information and Communication Systems (Eder): Business Process Automation, in particular Temporal Issues, Evolution, Integration, and Interoperability (Workflow Systems, Web Services, Web Technologies), Information Systems for Medical Research.